 - Lead service lines are generally a dull gray color and are very soft.
 You can identify them easily by carefully scratching with a key do not use a sharp instrument and take care not to puncture a hole in your pipe.
-If the pipe is lead, the area scratched will turn bright silver color. - NOTE: galvanized pipe may also be a dull grey color.
-Apply a strong magnet to the pipe if it sticks it is galvanized, not lead. - In the past, lead service lines have been connected to residential plumbing using solder and have a characteristic "bulb" at the end, a compression fitting, or other connectors made of galvanized iron or bass or bronze. - If you think you may have a Lead Service Line please contact the Water Utility at 354-1400 or 356-0757.
+If the pipe is lead, the area scratched will turn bright silver color.
+(Image 1 below) - Galvanized pipe may also be a dull grey color.
+Apply a strong magnet to the pipe if it sticks it is galvanized, not lead. - In the past, lead service lines have been connected to residential plumbing using solder and have a characteristic "bulb" at the end, a compression fitting, or other connectors made of galvanized iron or bass or bronze.
+(Image 2 below) - If you think you may have a Lead Service Line, please contact the Water Utility at (989)354-1400 or (989)356-0757.